Can a Beneficiary Sue an Executor? (UK)

 • The replacement executor’s signed consent to undertake the role

 Suing an executor is a complex process that should be facilitated by experienced solicitors who may be able to mediate and resolve the issue without court proceedings and can advise you of your prospect of success in what could be a difficult claim.
 The process would start by notifying the other party a claim is being made against them.
-In this case, they may simply accept and pay what is due.
+In this case, they may simply accept and do what is required or pay what is due.
 However, it does not always work so easily, and court proceedings may be necessary with the help of a solicitor.

 Our specialist solicitors provide tailored advice to executors, beneficiaries and trustees, particularly in complex situations involving disputes over estates.
 We emphasise the importance of advising personal representatives alongside executors and beneficiaries, addressing their roles, responsibilities and the complexities that may arise.
 We will be able to provide you with professional legal advice, guiding you through the process of making a claim and collecting evidence, facilitating communications between the court and other parties, and representing you if necessary.